facebookresearch/projUNN/README.md

-# ProjUNN: efficient learning of orhtogonal or unitary weights by low-rank updates
+# ProjUNN: efficient learning of orthogonal or unitary weights by low-rank updates

 ## Convolutional orthogonality/unitarity constraints